SathishVaithiyanadhan/wrf_chem_for_palm/README.md

 Usage: `palm_dynamic -c <config_name> [-w]`

-The optional parameter -w allows to skip horizontal and vertical interpolation in case it is already done.
+The optional parameter -w allows to skip horizontal and vertical interpolation in case it has already been done.

 Example: `python3 palm_dynamic.py -c augsburg_validation_summer_10`

 The script requires the following:
 - The name of the case configuration on the command line.
 - The corresponding configuration file `config_name.conf` in the `configuration` subdirectory.
 - The values which agree with defaults do not need to be set. `palm_dynamic_init.py` contains setting and calculation of standard  initialization values for particular system and can be adjusted.

-Needed modules are:
+**Required modules:**
 - [numpy](https://pypi.org/project/numpy)
 - [scipy](https://pypi.org/project/scipy)
 - [pyproj](https://pypi.org/project/pyproj)